BenGothard/smak/README.md

    python src/main.py
    ```
 3. Watch enemies engage in a free-for-all battle where they also attack each other.
+4. Fighters now have multiple lives.
+Colliding with another fighter removes a life from each and a skull emoji briefly appears when a fighter is defeated.

 ### Phaser Web Build
 1. Install Node.js LTS and dependencies: